Generators – Baldwin & Mobile Counties, AL

-- you work from home in a home office the stand by generator will keep your essential systems working such as your computer, your internet and your phone.
+- you work from home in a home office the standby generator will keep your essential systems working; such as your computer, your internet, and your phone.

-- you have young children, special needs or elderly occupants in your home the stand by generator will provide you the essential electricity you need to keep everything status quo.
+- you have young children, special needs, or elderly occupants in your home; the standby generator will provide you the essential electricity you need to keep everything status quo.

 - stand by generator keeps your home safety systems working such as your alarm system and outside lighting.
 This lets bad guys know to go somewhere else.

-- stand by generator keeps your home automation systems working such as your thermostat, lighting and on demand music.
+- stand by generator keeps your home automation systems working such as your thermostat, lighting, and on-demand music.

-- stand by generator will keep you from experiencing those horrible events of multiple days without power from winter storms, thunder storms and tornadoes.
+- stand by generator will keep you from experiencing those horrible events of multiple days without power from winter storms, thunderstorms, and tornadoes.